Redesigning and manufacturing oral dosage forms for optimal drug therapies

 While such dosage forms have served to treat disease for decades, for numerous applications they are not optimal.

+The dissolved drug molecules and the un-dissolved drug particles then gradually flow into the intestine.
 In the intestine the drug molecules are absorbed by the blood stream.
 The drug particles, however, will not dissolve any further, and will be excreted through the feces.

 Thus, drug absorption stops as soon as the drug has been swept out of the stomach.

 Fig. 2.
 Schematic of the gastrointestinal passage of a state-of-the-art particulate dosage form.
-Adapted from A.H.
-Blaesi et al., Int.
+Schematic adapted from A.H.
+Blaesi and N. Saka, Int.
 J. Pharm.
-(2022).
+(2024) 124362.

 The drug concentration in blood rises while drug is absorbed, but when absorption stops it falls.